JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-connect-to-apis.md

 ## What's next?

+* See a video walkthrough of [Using Platform-Specific APIs in KMP Apps](https://youtu.be/bSNumV04y_w).
-For more examples and information on the expect/actual mechanism, see [Expected and actual declarations](https://kotlinlang.org/docs/multiplatform-expect-actual.html).
+* For more examples and information on the expect/actual mechanism, see [Expected and actual declarations](https://kotlinlang.org/docs/multiplatform-expect-actual.html).